 * For a limited period, this profile and selected other Adbrands pages which would normally be available only to subscribers, have been opened to all users.
 Please note that access to most other profiles as well as the account assignments database is still limited to paid subscribers *

 Subway is the world's biggest sandwich chain.
 It overtook McDonald's as America's biggest fast-food restaurant by number of outlets in 2002, and achieved the same feat on a global scale in 2010.
 Growth has been generated partly by Subway's offer of a healthy alternative to burgers and fries, but also a supremely efficient franchising model organised by parent company Doctor's Associates.
-As a franchising machine it has few equals, voted the #1 franchise opportunity in the US an astonishing 17 times since 1985 because of its levels of franchisee support and development and the potential for growth.
+As a franchising machine it has few equals, voted the #1 franchise opportunity in the US an astonishing 17 times between 1985 and 2010 because of its levels of franchisee support and development and the potential for growth.
 The advantage to customers is the flexibility of the menu, as well as its made-before-your-eyes freshness.
-The privately owned business now has more than 40,000 restaurants worldwide, all franchised, and continues to expand with astonishing speed, opening an average of 2,000 new outlets each year.
+The privately owned business now has 45,000 restaurants worldwide, all franchised, and continues to expand with astonishing speed, opening an average of 2,000 new outlets each year.

 Subway continues to expand with astonishing speed.
-As a franchising machine it has few equals, voted the #1 franchise opportunity in Entrepreneur magazine's Franchise 500 rankings 17 times since 1985 because of the levels of franchisee support and development and the potential for growth.
+As a franchising machine it has few equals, voted the #1 franchise opportunity in Entrepreneur magazine's Franchise 500 rankings 17 times between 1985 and 2010 because of the levels of franchisee support and development and the potential for growth.
 The advantage to customers is the flexibility of the menu, as well as its "made before your eyes" freshness.
 Subway offers an extensive menu of hot and cold sandwiches served in "submarine" baguettes, as well as a range of salads.
 All the sandwiches are made to order in front of customers.
 The range varies from outlet to outlet and country to country.
 In fact, the company claims to serve almost two million different sandwich combinations, but its most popular items are Tuna, Turkey Breast and Cold Cut Trio subs.
 Subway's signature sandwich is the BMT, featuring salami, pepperoni and ham on a bed of vegetables.
 The acronym has come to stand for Biggest, Meatiest, Tastiest, but in fact it originated in a restaurant located alongside the Brooklyn Manhattan Transit system in New York.

 A major factor in the rapid growth of Subway, especially since 2002, has been a general perception by the public that the chain's range of made-for-you sandwiches and salads are healthier than traditional burgers and fries.
 These brand values have been strongly supported by Subway's marketing campaigns, which for several years featured real-life consumer Jared Fogle, an American college student who claimed to have lost 245 pounds in weight by eating only Subway sandwiches for a year in a diet program of his own design (combined with lots of walking).
-Other brand endorsement partners include Olympian swimmer Michael Phelps and Brazilian football legend Pele.
-In 2007, the group launched a new FreshFit menu, at the same time as it also began selling pizzas in more than half of its US locations.
-In 2012, it was the first quick-serve restaurant to win the American Heart Association's Heart Check Certification on a number of menu items and meals, and it regularly tops customer surveys for perceived quality, health and value for money.
+That relationship was abruptly suspended in 2015 after Fogle's home was raided by the FBI in connection with child pornography charges brought against the former head of his charitable foundation.
+His endorsement contract was terminated in August 2015, and later that same year he was jailed for 16 years after pleading guilty to possession of child pronography and sex with underage girls.

-In fact, despite its massive footprint, the company is almost entirely decentralised.
+Despite its massive footprint, the company is almost entirely decentralised.
 Some critics have argued that the Subway brand is now more about pyramid-selling than sandwich making.
 Doctor's Associates Inc, which controls the Subway trademark, awards franchising sales rights for individual territories to a network of unconnected development agents.
 They in turn select and manage the actual franchisees, often outlet by outlet.
 Central roles such as purchasing and advertising are managed by committees elected by franchisees, while Doctor's Associates simply sets down general guidelines for the store management and marketing, and of course collects a healthy royalty payment.
 Advertising is managed the Subway Franchisee Advertising Fund Trust.
 The group also manages a number of sports sponsorships including NASCAR driver Carl Edwards.

 As with any such business, some franchisees, attracted by the powerful sales message, have struggled to make a profit from their patch but have found it just as hard to surrender their franchise.
 This led to some negative press coverage and a few lawsuits between 2000 and 2008.
 On the other hand, other franchise-holders have down very well out of the system, and the company claims that 70% of new outlets are opened by existing franchisees.
 Nevertheless rows between the sides break out on a reasonably regular basis.
 In summer 2006, the trust which manages advertising on behalf of franchisees sued Doctor's Associates over the introduction of a new contract which effectively gave the trademark-owner power to redirect advertising dollars away from the central trust and into a new vehicle controlled directly by Doctor's Associates.

 Subway Restaurants was founded in 1965.
 Fred DeLuca was then a 17-year-old college freshman, intending to train as a doctor.
 The problem was how he was going to pay for tuition fees.
 Family friend Peter Buck, himself a qualified doctor of nuclear physics, suggested DeLuca pay his way through medical school by opening a sandwich bar, and offered him $1,000 of seed capital.
 The first restaurant opened in Bridgeport, Connecticut in August 1965 and was called Pete's Super Submarines.
 Unfortunately it lost money, but Buck and DeLuca became partners, opening several additional outlets in an attempt to grow profits through volume.
 In the mean time, DeLuca graduated with a degree in psychology from University of Bridgeport.
 Finally, with their fifth restaurant, the business began to turn a profit.
 The name Subway (originally Pete's Subway) was adopted in 1968, and by 1974 there were 16 outlets in and around the state of Connecticut.